-πŸŒˆπŸ¦„ 3: Build a Rainbow/Unicorn Mobile App that Lights Up a Particle Photon Device
+ππ¦ 3: Build a Rainbow/Unicorn Mobile App that Lights Up a Particle Photon Device

-Project Goal Build a NativeScript-Vue mobile app to make a Photon's built-in LED flash different colors based on user selection.
+Project Goal | Build a NativeScript-Vue mobile app to make a Photon's built-in LED flash different colors based on user selection. |

-What you’ll learn How to build a mobile app with NativeScript and Vue.js, how to setup and configure a Particle Photon, and how to connect the two so the app controls the device.
+What youβll learn | How to build a mobile app with NativeScript and Vue.js, how to setup and configure a Particle Photon, and how to connect the two so the app controls the device. |

+Tools youβll need | Access to Wifi A modern browser like Chrome.
 Access to the NativeScript Playground - consider creating an account in the Playground to keep the versions of your work intact.
 A mobile phone (iOS or Android) with the NativeScript Playground and Preview apps installed.
+The two NativeScript companion apps for the playground (NativeScript Viewer and NativeScript Playground.
+On Android: NativeScript Playground and NativeScript Preview.
+On iOS: NativeScript Playground and NativeScript Preview A Particle Photon device. |

-Time needed to complete 1 hour
+Time needed to complete | 1 hour |

-Just want to try the app?
-Open this link in the Playground App
+Just want to try the app? | Open this link in the Playground App |

 Instructions